-For more than 4 decades, the J & K Steamboat Company has been chartering passengers around Michigan's rivers and lakes.
+For more than 45 years, the Princess Riverboats have been chartering passengers around Michigan's rivers and lakes.
 In 1976, John and Karla Chamberlain started a small canoe rental business in Lansing's Potter Park.

 The Spirit of Lansing